benfugate/paramountdl-dockerized/README.md

 ### Running without Docker

 This can be run without docker, pretty easily.
-All the dependencies have to be installed though.
+All the dependencies have to be installed though. cookies are also not supported in this mode.

 > #### Dependencies:
 >
-> wget, curl, jq, mkvtoolnix, mediainfo, ffmpeg, xidel, youtube-dl, pycryptodome
+> wget, curl, jq, mkvtoolnix, mediainfo, ffmpeg, xidel, yt-dlp, pycryptodome

 #### Usage:
 1. `./download_show.sh <SHOW_URL>`